JstrJestee/JstrJestee/README.md

 <div align="center">
  Check out my straw.page for more info about me!
-Whatever the theme of it is is probably what my current brainworm.
+Whatever the theme of it is is likely my current brainworm.
 </div>